Politics of the United States: Political pressure groups

-Special interest groups advocate the cause of their specific constituency.
+Special-interest groups advocate the cause of their specific constituency.
 Business organizations, for example, will favor low corporate taxes and restrictions on the right to strike, whereas labor unions will support minimum wage legislation and protection for collective bargaining.
-Other private interest groups, such as churches and ethnic groups, are more concerned about broader issues of policy that can affect their organizations or their beliefs.
+Other private interest groups, such as churches and ethnic groups, are more concerned about broader policy issues affecting their organizations or beliefs.

 One type of private interest group that has grown in number and influence in recent years is the political action committee or PAC.
-These are independent groups, organized around a single issue or set of issues, which contribute money to political campaigns for United States Congress or the presidency.
+These are independent groups organized around a single issue or set of issues, which contribute money to political campaigns for United States Congress or the presidency.
 PACs are limited in the amounts they can contribute directly to candidates in federal elections.
-There are no restrictions, however, on the amounts PACs can spend independently to advocate a point of view or to urge the election of candidates to office.
-As of 2008, there were 4,292 PACs operating in the US.
+There are no restrictions on the amounts PACs can spend independently to advocate a point of view or to urge the election of candidates to office.
+As of 2008, 4,292 PACs were operating in the U.S.

 The number of interest groups has mushroomed, with more and more of them operating offices in Washington, D.C., and representing themselves directly to Congress and federal agencies.
 Many organizations that keep an eye on Washington seek financial and moral support from ordinary citizens.
 Since many of them focus on a narrow set of concerns or even on a single issue, and often a single issue of enormous emotional weight, they compete with the parties for citizens' dollars, time, and passion.

-The amount of money spent by these special interests continues to grow, as campaigns become increasingly expensive.
-Many Americans have the feeling that these wealthy interests, whether corporations, unions or PACs, are so powerful that ordinary citizens can do little to counteract their influences.
+In 2024, lobbyist groups spent a record $4.4 billion lobbying federal lawmakers, who are required to raise large amounts of money, especially on election years, with average winning budget being $2.7 million for the House of Representatives and $26.5 million for Senate.
+Candidates running for office are rewarded with funding if they align their regulatory views with those of powerful special interest groups.
+As a result, elected officials spend disproportionate amount of effort satisfying interests of wealthy lobbyist groups as opposed to serving their constituents, ordinary citizens.